Benefits of Open Access

 Research that is freely and publicly available globally upon publication.
 Financial models that support this form of publishing include Article Processing Charges (APC) where an author(s) or their institution or funder pays an APC for the work to be peer-reviewed, edited, typeset, and published.
 Some publishers are financially sponsored to provide free to publish and free to read and reuse Open Access journals, among them, university presses including UTS ePRESS.

 In Hybrid Access, authors are charged Article Processing Charges (APC) in addition to institutions often being charged a subscription to the same journal content.
-Hybrid Access is not recommended by UTS Library.
+UTS Library does not support payment of APC's to hybrid journals.

-- Understanding Open Access: When, Why and How to Make Your Work Openly Accessible
+- Understanding Open Access: When, Why and How to Make Your Work Openly Accessible: detailed guide

 Open Access policies